krack8/helm-charts/charts/lighthouse/README.md

 ### Lighthouse Default User

 To access the lighthouse, you will require a default user.
 The **Lighthouse controller** creates a user with default credentials.
-By default, a user is created using default username `admin@default.com` and with default password `admin123`.
+By default, a user is created using default username `admin@default.com` and with default password `lighthouse`.

 This chart allows you to modify the user credentials before installing the **Lighthouse Controller** by setting values to `user.email` and `user.password`.